dvincentwest/radie/doc/source/articles/creating_a_new_visualization.rst

             self.plotDataItem.setData(name=value)
             self.plotDataItem.updateItems()

-See the api reference for more detail, but as quick overview, the `DQFItem` is a bookeeping object that keeps track of:
+See the api reference for more detail, but as quick overview, the `DFItem` is a bookeeping object that keeps track of:

-  * the dataquickframe containing the data, and references to active columns
+  * the dataframe containing the data, and references to active columns
   * visualization handles for the data, in this case, :code:`pg.PlotDataItem`
   * visualization states of the items (checked or not, etc.)